Pumpkins are best grown from seed indoors, but may be sown later outdoors in a sheltered spot.

-Two weeks before planting or sowing seed outdoors, make planting pockets 1.8m (6ft) apart.
-Do this by making a hole about a spade’s depth, width and height and fill with a mixture of compost or well-rotted manure and soil.
-Sprinkle a general fertiliser over the soil.
-Plant one plant or seed on top of each pocket.
+Two weeks before planting or sowing seed outdoors, make individual planting pockets 1.8m (6ft) apart.
+Do this by making a hole about a spade’s depth and width.
+Backfill with a mixture of compost or well-rotted manure and soil.
+Sprinkle a general-purpose fertiliser over the soil.

-Keep the soil constantly moist by watering around the plants not over them.
-As they need plenty of water, sink a 15cm (6in) pot alongside the plants when planting out.
-Water into this and it will help ensure the water goes right down to the roots and does not sit around the neck of the plant, which can lead to rotting.
+Pumpkin plants need plenty of water.
+To make watering easier, sink a 15cm (6in) pot alongside the plants when planting out.
+Water into this to help ensure the water goes right down to the roots and does not sit around the neck of the plant, which can lead to rotting.

-Feed every 10-14 days with a high potash liquid fertiliser once the first fruits start to swell.
+Feed every 10-14 days with a high potash liquid fertiliser such as tomato feed once the first fruits start to swell.

 The fruit of pumpkins should be supported off the soil on a piece of tile or glass.